x-ray of a broken arm

 Laws regarding marital assets vary from state to state.
 The nine-community property states, of which Washington is one, view marital assets as equally belonging to both spouses.

-This doesn’t mean they divide everything in half, but each has an equal claim on all money and property accumulated during the marriage.
+This doesn’t mean they divide everything in half, but each party has an equal claim on all money and property accumulated during the marriage.

-Additionally, using this money to pay off things like a shared mortgage or buy a vehicle further muddies the water.
+Additionally, using this money to pay off things like a shared mortgage or buy a common vehicle further muddies the water.

 In order to avoid your spouse from potentially building a case for your settlement money, keep those funds separate.
 The more the funds are commingled, the more likely they are to be considered community property in a divorce.